MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Introduction
 ------------

-This document defines the BON profile specification.
+This document defines the Beyond Profile Specification (BON), which is designed specifically for devices with limited memory resources.

-Although this specification spans a potentially wide set of devices, it focus on embedded devices that have non-volatile memories and volatile ones (eeprom, flash, ram, …).
-At the application level, it focuses on applications that have some sort of initialization phase before entering into a mission phase that then exists forever until the device gets shutdown or reboots.
+It introduces new concepts tailored to these constrained environments, while still adhering to the boundaries of Java semantics, hence the term "Beyond."

-BON defines a suitable and flexible approach to fully control both memory usage and startup sequences on devices with limited memory resources, while remaining within the boundaries of Java semantics.
+BON mainly defines a suitable and flexible approach to fully control both memory usage and startup sequences.
 More precisely, it allows:

 -  Controlling the initialization sequence in a deterministic way.